ADVANCED NUTRITION CALCULATOR

 YOUR GOAL & CALORIE TARGET (TDCI)

-Now you tell the calculator what you're actually trying to achieve.
 This step produces your TDCI — Target Daily Calorie Intake — the number of calories you should eat every day to move towards your goal.
 It's calculated by taking your TDEE and applying an adjustment based on what you select here.

 Choose one of three primary goals by tapping the card that applies to you: